hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 **Weight:** 1.29 kg kg
 **Area inner tent:** 1.67 m²

 The MSR Hubba NX is also a great 3-season tent and costs much less than the Hilleberg Niak 1.5.
 However, the Hilleberg has a stronger floor material (50D).
 If you are low on budget then the MSR Hubba would be our pick.
-If you want a freestanding 4-season tent then go for the Hilleberg Unna.
+If you want a freestanding 4-season tent then go for the Hilleberg Unna or the Hilleberg Soulo.

 <a href="http://www.backcountry.com/msr-hubba-nx-tent-1-person-3-season"><button type="button" class="btn btn-danger">Read more about the MSR Hubba NX</button></a>